industrial-edge/machine-insight/docs/Installation.md

 - go to the tab 'Settings' and select 'Databus settings'
 - enter the databus service name: `ie-databus:1883`
-- enter the user name and password ('edge'/'edge')
+- enter the user name and password ('edge'/'edge') and save
-- save

 - go to the tab 'Connectors'
 - select the 'SIMATIC S7 Plus Connector'
 - activate and save